-With Prince Harry and Meghan Markle's royal wedding on the horizon, it seems the entire world has come down with royal fever.
-It's hard not to become intoxicated by the couple who seem to have walked straight out of a fairy tale.
-It's also not hard to understand why we're seeing royals in our films and TV shows too.
+With Prince Harry and Meghan Markle's royal wedding on the horizon (May 19!
+It's so close!), it seems the entire world has come down with royal fever.
+It's hard not to become intoxicated by the couple, who seems to have walked straight out of a fairy tale.
+It's also not hard to understand why we're seeing royals in our films and TV shows too — including Victoria on PBS, about real Prince Albert and Queen Victoria.

 While you're probably familiar with the Netflix show The Crown, about Queen Elizabeth II (Claire Foy) and Prince Philip (Matt Smith), there's also a show, called Victoria, about another royal couple.
 It tells the often romantic and sometimes scandalous story of Prince Albert (Tom Hughes) and Queen Victoria (Jenna Coleman), the royals who led Great Britain into the Victorian era, a time of peace and scientific enlightenment.